 Individuals Should Fight as a Last Resort and Only When All Other Options Have Been Exhausted

 The phrase “individuals should fight as a last resort and only when” encapsulates a profound ethical and practical principle that resonates across cultures, histories, and disciplines.
-At its core, this idea challenges the glorification of violence and instead advocates for a measured, principled approach to conflict.
-In an era where aggression often dominates headlines, understanding when—and why—fighting is justified is not just a moral imperative but a survival strategy.
+And in an era where aggression often dominates headlines, understanding when—and why—fighting is justified is not just a moral imperative but a survival strategy.
+Now, at its core, this idea challenges the glorification of violence and instead advocates for a measured, principled approach to conflict.
 This article explores the rationale behind this philosophy, outlines the conditions under which violence might be unavoidable, and emphasizes the transformative power of non-violent solutions.

 The Ethical Foundation: Why Violence Should Be Avoided

-Moreover, the ethical framework of non-violence is rooted in empathy.
+Worth adding, the ethical framework of non-violence is rooted in empathy.
 Mahatma Gandhi’s philosophy of ahimsa (non-violence) and Martin Luther King Jr.’s civil rights movement demonstrate how peaceful resistance can achieve monumental change without inflicting harm.
 These examples underscore that fighting is not always the only path to justice.
-By choosing dialogue, compromise, or systemic reform over violence, individuals uphold the intrinsic value of human life and foster environments where cooperation thrives.
+By choosing dialogue, compromise, or systemic reform over violence, individuals uphold the intrinsic value of human life and encourage environments where cooperation thrives.

 When Is Fighting Justified?
 The “Last Resort” Criteria